Geek4IT/Geek4IT.github.io/content/books/2014-2-29-Don't-Make-Me-Think.md

 ##Key Points

-Don't make me think? refers to the idea that when a web site makes you stop and think about what you??re doing, it's making your life harder, and perhaps isn't designed as well as it could be.
+Don't make me think? refers to the idea that when a web site makes you stop and think about what you are doing, it's making your life harder, and perhaps isn't designed as well as it could be.

 ##Chapter highlights